bank-vaults/bank-vaults.dev/docs/hsm/_index.md

 ## Additional HSM implementations

-AWS CloudHSM supports the PKCS11 API as well, so it should probably work, though it needs a custom Docker image.
+AWS CloudHSM supports the PKCS11 API as well, so it probably works, though it needs a custom Docker image.
 If you need help with that, [contact us for the details](/contact/).